SovereignCloudStack/standards/Standards/scs-xxxx-v1-provider-network-standard.md

 Making servers in a project-internal network externally accessible through a virtual router is a bit more complicated, though.
 One option is for the user to create a subnet with an external IP range for the internal network, and then ask the CSP to configure a static route to the subnet via the gateway IP of a virtual router.
-This is cumbersome to set up manually, but can be automated using the `bgp` extension of the Network API, which is implemented by the `neutron-dynamic-routing` project [^bgp].
+This is cumbersome to set up manually, but can be automated using the `bgp` extension of the Network API, which is currently implemented both by the `neutron-dynamic-routing` project [^bgp] and by the `ovn` mechanism driver when used with the `ovn-bgp-agent` [^ovn-bgp].
 For users, this takes the form of a CSP-managed shared subnet pool, which they can use to create externally routable subnets, limited by a per-project quota.

 For IPv6, there is also the option of prefix delegation, where a DHCPv6 server automatically assigns an IPv6 prefix to a subnet when it connects to the external provider network [^pd].